Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 Delete a moderation note.

-This endpoint can be used to delete either user or action type notes.
+This endpoint can be used to delete either a user or action type note.

-This endpoint must be given three pieces of information: the note ID, the subreddit name and the user name.
-If the `subreddit` or `user` information is incorrect, the endpoint will raise a 500 HTTP error.
+In addition to the note ID, the endpoint must be given the subreddit and user name in which the note belongs.
+If either information is incorrect, the endpoint will raise a 500 HTTP error.

 Returns the following on success::